VenusViolet/api-calendar-/README.md

 Link to deployed website:

 ## Credits
 My boss Dante Orpilla helped by going through my code alongside me and double checking it.
+Elijah Ching also collaborated with the Java Script file.

 ## Licence